 Why Use a Simple One-Page Lease Agreement?

-A one-page lease agreement is perfect for a rental agreement that needs only basic requirements.
-While a standard residential lease agreement provides more specifics and details of renting a property, it may not be necessary.
-Terms relating to pets, common areas, parking, and dispute resolution may be too much if the landlord and tenant are looking only for the simple essentials of a rental agreement.
+A simple one-page lease agreement is perfect for any basic, uncomplicated rental situation.
+A standard residential lease agreement has many more specifics and details, but these extra terms (relating to pets, common areas, parking, etc.) aren’t needed in all cases.
+Sometimes the landlord and tenant only want the most essential parts of a rental agreement.

 Benefits of a One-Page Lease Agreement

-• Easier To Read and Understand.
-A standard lease agreement can be long and complex even for a lawyer to understand in detail.
-A one-page lease agreement may be a more approachable option for a qualified tenant who is hesitant about accidentally agreeing to unfavorable terms.
+- Easier To Read and Understand.
+A standard lease agreement can be long and complex even for a lawyer to understand.
+A one-page lease agreement is an approachable option when the landlord or tenant don’t have legal services and worry about accidentally agreeing to unfavorable terms.

-• More Efficient.
-A simpler agreement forces both parties to prioritize the important items of the lease.
-Instead of getting dragged down in multiple drafts of a long and complicated lease agreement, the parties can narrow their focus on the essential parts of the tenancy.
+- More Efficient.
+A simpler lease makes both parties emphasize important areas of agreement.
+Instead of getting dragged down discussing a long and complicated lease, landlord and tenant can focus on the essential parts.

-• Easier To Resolve Disputes.
-A one-page lease agreement makes it easier for a landlord and tenant to resolve potential disputes.
-Shorter, clearer terms make rights and duties more obvious, easier to remember, and quicker for a judge or arbitrator to interpret.
+- Easier To Fix Disputes.
+A one-page lease agreement makes it easier for a landlord and tenant to fix disputes.
+Short, clear terms make rights and duties obvious, easy to remember, and quicker for a judge or mediator to interpret.

 Drawbacks of a One-Page Lease Agreement